VINAY-0119/whatsapp-n8n-bot/README.md

 ### 2. n8n Workflow

-1. Import the workflow JSON (`whatsapp-n8n-workflow.json`) into n8n.
+1. Import the workflow JSON (`whatsapp-n8n-workflow.json`) into your n8n instance.
-2. Update nodes with your credentials:
+2. Update the workflow nodes with your credentials:

 | Node                         | Field                                  |
 |-------------------------------|---------------------------------------|